 The Chamber office continued downtown for 37 years, from 1934 to 1971.
 Then in 1971, the “Tourist Information Center” was built “on a hill overlooking the Fifth Street interchange on Interstate 90,” touted as “a cultural success, a commercial success, and a financial success” and the Chamber moved into its new home.
-In 2014, the Chamber moved back downtown to the former Woolworth’s building at 171 N. Main St., and in 2018, we moved to our current location beside First Interstate Bank at 24 S. Main St.
+In 2014, the Chamber moved back downtown to the former Woolworth’s building at 171 N. Main St. Nearly 5 years later, the Chamber Office was relocated to 24 S. Main St. beside First Interstate Bank, and in 2022, we moved to our current location at 54 S. Main St.

 Many new Chamber programs were added in the 1970s, 1980s, 1990s, and 2000s, some of which continue today.
 In 1971, we had 14 regular volunteer committees, including convention and visitors, military, sports and attractions, agriculture and aviation, to name a few.
 The Chamber was busy, with a lot of active participation and by then up to 415 members.